 4 people shot in Uptown Charlotte, CMPD says

-The Charlotte-Mecklenburg Police Department is investigating a shooting that injured four people in Uptown Charlotte.
+The Charlotte-Mecklenburg Police Department is investigating a shooting that injured four people in Uptown Charlotte Monday morning.

 Just before 2:30 a.m., police said they responded to an assault with a deadly weapon call on North Tryon Street near 5th Street.
 However, they were not able to locate anyone at the scene.